srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 Reception staff control entry to the building and validate people's Media Consent Forms (MCFs) and/or wristbands.
 Each reception staffer has their own desk and chair.

-**Everyone** must complete a MCF, Under 16's must have this form completed by a parent or guardian.
-If someone denies Media Consent, write down which team they are in, and hand them a red lanyard.
-If someone is under-16 and has no pre-signed form, speak to the Volunteer in charge.

-When someone enters the building, you should follow the procedure below.
+Here is a flow chart summarising the details below:

 ![Reception Desk Flow](../diagrams/reception-desk-flow.svg)

+**Everyone** must complete a Media Consent Form, Under 16's must have this form completed by a parent or guardian.
+Please strongly dissuade them from rejecting media consent, as it causes a lot of pains with regards to taking photos of the event. however, they do have the right to reject it.
+In that case, give them a red lanyard to wear the entire time, in addition to a wristband.

 At the start of the competition day, there will be four reception staffers covering the entrance.
 Once the initial influx of people is complete, this